The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Discussion and Implications

 The relationship between language age and perplexity reveals an interesting evolution in programming language design.
 More recent languages with stronger typing systems and standardized syntax appear more predictable by LLMs.
 Apparently, the same design principles that enhance human readability and maintainability---clear structure, consistent syntax, explicit typing---also improve machine predictability.
 This insight could inform future language design efforts, particularly for domain-specific languages.

+The contrast between low perplexity in many strongly typed languages and high perplexity in scripting languages in Section~\ref{sec:rq2}, leads to the hypothesis, consistent with Husein \etal~\citeyearpar{husein2025llms}, that static types and fixed interfaces contract the set of locally legal continuations, which tends to lower next-token uncertainty for a model trained on large code collections.
+The extent of possible continuations helps with the ``simple syntax'' puzzle in scripting: surface compactness is not the same as low continuation entropy, because idiom diversity, dynamic features, and glue-style automation (including markup and command shells present in our sample) can leave many semantically different next lines plausible, even when the grammar is small; training-data mix and repository style can reinforce that pattern.
+To establish causality, however, would require controlled corpora, syntax manipulations, or ablations, which we do not perform here, and which we mark as future work.

 From a theoretical perspective, our results contribute to the broader discussion on code naturalness~\citep{allamanis2018naturalness}.
-The consistent perplexity rankings across datasets suggest that predictability patterns are intrinsic to languages themselves rather than specific code instances.
+The moderate rank agreement between our corpus and the \emph{PolyCoder} files (Section~\ref{sec:rq4}) suggests that some predictability differences between languages recur across corpora, while absolute scores remain instance- and benchmark-dependent.
 This supports the naturalness hypothesis while adding nuance: not all programming languages are equally \emph{natural} from a modeling perspective.

-Our research findings can enhance several aspects of software development.
+Overall, our research findings can enhance several aspects of software development.
 Organizations can make more informed decisions about which LLM-based tools might be most effective for their technology stack.
 Teams can implement confidence-based review processes that allocate resources according to the expected reliability of LLM-generated code.
 In addition, perplexity can serve as a quantitative factor when evaluating potential language migrations, particularly for teams seeking to maximize the effectiveness of AI-assisted development.
 Finally, developers of code completion tools can use perplexity to evaluate which models might perform best for specific languages.